Tadukoo/TadukooBukkitExperiments/README.md

 * TNT and Bedrock disappear after being placed and you say "I just placed < TNT/BEDROCK >".
 * Upon joining the player is sent the message "Hello playerName.
 Welcome to worldName.
 It is timeInWorld."
 * You can customize the motd in the config.yml.
+* You can turn /ping on and off in the config.yml.

 Planned Features/Updates
 ----------